raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Using XML and JSON Schema

-RAML allows the use of XML and JSON schema to describe the body of an API request or response, by integrating them into its data type system.
+RAML allows the use of XML and JSON schemas to describe the body of an API request or response by integrating the schemas into its data type system.

 The following examples show how to include an external JSON schema into a root-level type definition and a body declaration.